VeloraMC/.github/profile/README.md

-# We are: Lumio Studios - A small studio with big plans
+# Lumio Studios, where ambition meets creativity—a small team with bold visions for the future.

 > *Creative Solutions for Multiplayer Gaming – Focused on Mods and Immersive Player Experiences*